FaisalBudiono/coolify-env-fetcher/README.md

 # Important!
 Make sure the ENV you want to fetch does not have any sensitive data.
-This action only fetched the ENV that build flag on it, so make sure your build flag is not sensitive.
+This action only fetched the ENV that has a `build flag` on it, so make sure your `build flag` ENV is not sensitive.

 # Usage Example